pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

       Where `https://git-airgap-server/application-accelerator-samples.git` is a fork of the [application-accelerator-samples](https://github.com/vmware-tanzu/application-accelerator-samples) repository.

-   - The first additional source points to the location where the templated Git secret resides, which is created in all developer namespaces.
+   - `additional sources` points to the location where the templated Git secret resides, which is created in all developer namespaces.
    - Import the newly created `workload-git-auth` secret into Namespace Provisioner to use in `data.values.imported` by adding the secret to `import_data_values_secrets`.